JothamLEC/hugo-hextra/content/blog/omnifocus-is-not-a-todo-app,-it’s-a-can-do-app.md

 date-modified: 2025-03-17
 ---

-# Omnifocus is not a Todo App, it’s a Can Do App

 I made the switch from Things (my main app for 3 years) to OF4 after learning about [David Sparks](https://www.youtube.com/watch?v=vUUaQF3_Pyo) and [CGP Grey’s](https://www.relay.fm/cortex/142) approach to task management.

 My issue with most to-do apps is that they are **time-based**, whether it’s assigning a date or using time-blocking/calendar hybrids.
 This method is poor at **task recovery**.